The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

-Females grow larger than males, and both genders are almost identical in appearance to the North Atlantic right whale, although they can grow a little larger.
+Females grow larger than males, and both genders are almost identical in appearance to the North Atlantic right whale, although they can develop a little larger.

-They are one of the most critically endangered species of whale, with an estimated population of 400-500 in the world today.
+They are one of the most critically endangered whale species, with an estimated population of 400-500 today.

 Northern Idaho Ground Squirrel

-The Northern Idaho ground squirrel can be found in Valley and Adams Counties in Idaho at elevations up to 2290 meters.
+The Northern Idaho ground squirrel can be found in Valley and Adams Counties in Idaho at 2290 meters.

 Palmer’s chipmunks can be found among temperate forests of pinyon and juniper.
-They can be spotted in the Spring Mountains of Clark County of Nevada.
-They are found at elevation of 3,000 meters above sea level
+They can be spotted in the Spring Mountains of Clark County, Nevada.
+They are located at an elevation of 3,000 meters above sea level.

-They are classed as endangered on the IUCN red list due to residential and commercial developments and human intrusion which has led to habitat loss.
-Their population is descreasing.
+They are endangered on the IUCN red list due to residential and commercial developments and human intrusion, leading to habitat loss.
+Their population is decreasing.

 Their body length ranges up to 22cm with a tail of 10cm.
 They have solid black and white dorsal stripes with a tan side.

-They can be seen in the winter running on top of snow but have burrows where they retreat to.
+They can be seen in the winter running on top of snow but have burrows where they retreat.